Area Studies in Ethnomusicology: Africa (2019)

 - Final project proposal, expanding the revised preliminary proposal to include also: a more extensive background section, a list of resources required with budget, a fundraising plan, a timeline, and a method for assessing impact (how will you know if you've succeeded in your aim?), with relevant citations to theoretical, topical, and areal literature.
 Your final proposal should be 15-20 pages in length (25-30 pages for 572), not including bibliography, using 1.5 line spacing, 1” margins, 12 pt font.

 - In class 15 minute presentation of your final project proposal using multimedia.
 Following your presentation you will receive feedback from your peers, which you'll incorporate into the final paper.
-NOTE: we may opt for a poster presentation rather than multimedia...
+NOTE: you may opt to speak to your poster presentation rather than a multimedia powerpoint show, but having some media would be helpful for both presentation and final paper.

 - This course outline (http://bit.ly/m4ghd19s), the plan page (http://bit.ly/m4ghd19p), and eClass ((http://bit.ly/m4ghd19e)